LEGIONELLA PNEUMOPHILA AND OTHER LEGIONELLAE

 |Legionella tusconensis ||+ || |

 Legionellae are fastidious, aerobic Gram-negative bacteria that are 0.5–1 μm wide and 2–50 μm long (Figure 22-1).
 They often stain poorly by Gram’s method and are not easily seen in stains of clinical specimens.
 Gram-stained smears should be made for suspect Legionella growth on agar media.
 Basic fuchsin (0.1%) should be used as the counterstain because safranin stains the bacteria very poorly.
 Silver stains, such as Warthin-Starry and Dieterle, can be used to detect legionellae in embedded tissues.
 Of note, L. micdadei may be acid-fast stain positive.

 A: Gram-stain of a L. pneumophila; the legionellae stain faintly with basic fuchsin and poorly with safranin.
 Original magnification ×1000.
 (Courtesy CDC Public Health Image Library.)
 B: Direct fluorescent antibody stain of Legionella of mixed species using antibodies against legionellae genus antigens conjugated with fluorescein.
 Original magnification ×1000.
 (Courtesy R Nadarajah.)

 B. Culture and Growth Characteristics

 Legionellae can be grown on complex media such as buffered charcoal yeast extract (BCYE) agar with α-ketoglutarate, L-cysteine, and iron at a pH of 6.9, temperature of 35°C, and 90% humidity.
 Antibiotics can be added to make the medium selective for Legionella species.
 The charcoal acts as a detoxifying agent.
 Legionellae grow slowly; visible colonies are usually present after 3 days of incubation.
 Colonies that appear after overnight incubation are not Legionella species.
 Colonies are round or flat with entire edges.
-They vary in color from ...
+They ...